SKIP TO PAGE CONTENT

 Midland, Texas

-Tim Leach serves as Chairman on The Texas A&M University System Board of Regents.
-In addition, Leach serves as Executive Vice President of ConocoPhillips and is a member of the ConocoPhillips Board of Directors.
+Tim Leach of Midland holds a Bachelor of Science in Petroleum Engineering from Texas A&M University (1982) and a Master of Business Administration from The University of Texas of the Permian Basin (1985).
+Mr. Leach is a member of ConocoPhillips Executive Leadership Team, and a member of the ConocoPhillips Board of Directors.
 Previously, he served as Chairman and Chief Executive Officer of Concho Resources since it was formed in 2004.
-Leach led other Permian Basin focused energy companies, including privately held predecessors to Concho, and served in various positions with Parker & Parsley, including Executive Vice President.
-Leach earned a Bachelor of Science degree in petroleum engineering from Texas A&M University and a Master of Business Administration degree from the University of Texas of the Permian Basin.
-He serves on the Board of Visitors for The University of Texas MD Anderson Cancer Center, the Board of Governors for Midland Memorial Foundation, the Board of Directors for Midland College Foundation, the Board of Directors for The Scharbauer Foundation, the Advisory Board of the Caesar Kleberg Wildlife Research Institute at Texas A&M University-Kingsville and has served on the Board of Directors of The Association of Former Students.
-Leach is also an Emeritus Council Member of Texas A&M University’s Engineering Advisory Council.
+Mr. Leach has led other Permian Basin focused energy companies, including privately held predecessors to Concho, and served in various positions with Parker & Parsley, including Executive Vice President.
+Mr. Leach was appointed to The University of Texas MD Anderson Cancer Center Board of Visitors on September 1, 2020, and was appointed to the Cultural Foundation of the Texas Panhandle Advisory Board on January 1, 2021.
+He serves on the Board of Governors for Midland Memorial Foundation, the Board of Directors for The Scharbauer Foundation, the Advisory Board of the Caesar Kleberg Wildlife Research Institute at Texas A&M University-Kingsville and has previously served on the Board of Directors of The Association of Former Students and the Board of Directors for Midland College Foundation.
+Mr. Leach is also an Emeritus Council Member of Texas A&M University’s Engineering Advisory Council.
 He is the recipient of the 2017 TXOGA Distinguished Service Award, the 2011 “Top Hand Award” from the Permian Basin Petroleum Association and was inducted into the Petroleum Museum Hall of Fame in 2013.

 Amy McLane